 The remaining Device Details sections contain summary information for the device.

-- User Properties: Displays RBAC roles, group memberships, VPP accounts, and properties for the user.
-You can retire a VPP account from this page.
+- User Properties: Displays RBAC roles, group memberships, managed Google Play accounts, and properties for the user.
+You can retire a managed Google Play account from this page.

 - Assigned Policies: Displays the number of assigned policies including the number of deployed, pending, and failed policies.
 Provides the policy name, type and last deployed information for each policy.
 Lets you reset the deployment status to pending and redeploy policies that the user removed.

 - Apps: Displays, for the last inventory, the number of installed, pending, and failed app deployments.
 Provides the app name, identifier, type, and other information.
 For a description of iOS and macOS inventory keys, such as HasUpdateAvailable, see Mobile Device Management (MDM) Protocol.